Apply for Grant

 The Opus Community Foundation welcomes and encourages grant proposals from organizations that support its objectives and are within the service areas of Opus Bank.
 Please read this information carefully.
 It will assist you in determining if you meet our funding requirements and will help with the actual preparation of your organization's request.

 Grant Eligibility and Considerations

 We will be accepting proposals: February 1 - March 16 and again July 9 - September 14.

 The Opus Community Foundation only funds qualified non-profit 501(c)(3) organizations.

-Grant applications for requests up to $10,000 are accepted on a rolling basis and there are no specific deadlines.
+Our average grant size is $5,000.
 Grant requests of greater than $10,000 are considered at the discretion of the Board of Directors and are accepted by invitation only.

 Additional consideration is given to proposals that are beneficial and targeted to low- or moderate-income ("LMI") persons or communities.*

 Often times, if an organization has received funding for three consecutive years we will ask that they take a one year hiatus.

 - Golf tournaments, athletic events, leagues or team sponsorships

 - School-affiliated orchestra, band, choir, student trips, or tours